Actually, Symlinks aren’t fully supported. There appear to be restrictions about symlinks pointing elsewhere in the same vault.

 Just not in Obsidian.
 Whatever I try I just cannot make that symlink visible in Obsidian; other Symlinks outside Obsidian Vault work well, but of course, creating a symlink out via another symlink also doesn’t work.

-It sounds awfully complicated for such a simple thing.
+It sounds awefully complicated for such a simple thing.